ThemeBoy/SportsPress/readme.txt

 == Description ==

-If you’re looking to create a professional sports website, you’ve come to the right place!
-Created by the developers at [ThemeBoy](http://themeboy.com/) and featured on Softpedia as [Script of the Day](http://news.softpedia.com/news/Script-of-the-Day-SportsPress-409247.shtml), SportsPress is the ultimate all-in-one plugin for transforming your WordPress blog into a fully automated, configurable team website.
+= Create a Professional Sports Website =

-For serious teams and athletes, ThemeBoy offers a series of premium SportsPress themes and extensions to give you even more sports functionality for your website.
+SportsPress is the ultimate all-in-one plugin for transforming your WordPress blog into a fully automated, configurable team website.

 = Features =
 * Equation Builder